• Menu

 When all was said and done, we covered over 100kms today and though it was a significant distance, we never felt rushed or hurried.
 As we made our way back, our guide provided chocolate chip and double chocolate cookies to everyone on board and it capped off a wonderful day in the Whitsunday Islands.

-Wangi Falls at Litchfield National Park - Darwin, Australia
+Tollmer Falls - Darwin, Australia

-Wangi Falls at Litchfield National Park – Darwin, Australia
+Tollmer Falls – Darwin, Australia

 We returned to the ship just before sunset and enjoyed watching the setting sun on one side of the ship and the rising moon on the other.
 It was another great day, and look foward to Port Douglas in a few days.